 Behind Nancy is the short hallway to the backdoor.
 One day Johnny was running out that door.
 I put up my hand so the door would not slam shut - Jimmy was probably sleeping - and it went through a pane of glass.
 I had a deep gash in my wrist and it was bleeding.
 My mother wrapped it in a cloth diaper and ran up the street to Bunny Callahan who was home having lunch - my mother had seen his DPW truck parked on Green Street.
 There were hard feelings between the Callahans and my parents who had asked them to move out from downstairs on Green Street so my father, mother and I could move in there.
 I don't know if they were on speaking terms but nonetheless my mother asked Bunny to drive us up to Dr Baron whose office was on Main Street up near the Waltham line.
 Bunny drove us and I ended up with stitches in my right wrist.

 We used to come home for lunch in Grammar School - St Pat's was just 2 blocks away.
 We often had canned Campbell Tomato Soup with Oysterettes - I have hated it to this day!
-We also often had grape jelly and butter sandwiches - I don't like grape jelly even now.
+I also often had grape jelly and butter - butter, not peanut butter - sandwiches - I don't like grape jelly even now.
 My mother would cut up left over chicken and make chicken sandwiches - I liked those.
 I remember thinking Sandie Mosca was exotic bringing meatloaf sandwiches - we never had meatloaf - we always had a chicken or roast beef for Sunday dinner with potatoes and canned vegetables.
 I hated vegetables until I was an adult and tried fresh vegetables - now I love them!
 Meat and potatoes - a typical Irish diet.
-I never had lasagna until I was a senior in high school and went to The Chateau in Waltham where I didn't know what to order because we never had Italian food except for canned spaghetti although when I started working I would take Patty and Mary Patricia to the W House of Pizza and buy a small pizza for us to share.
+I never had lasagna until I was a senior in high school and went to The Chateau in Waltham where I didn't know what to order because we never had Italian food except for canned spaghetti!
+Although when I started working I would take Patty and Mary Patricia to the W House of Pizza and buy a small pizza for us to share.
 I never had Chinese food until I was in college.

 Johnny, Mum holding Jimmy, Dad.
 That looks like a ham on top of a garbage can?
 What is that?